 Those torture programs were bricked together gradually beginning at about noon on 9/11/01.
 Every demonization of Muslims, every dehumanizing remark about Arabs, every assertion of America’s inherent moral superiority contributed.
 Every call for unnecessary violence, every righteous defense of an Islamic exceptionalist view of global threats, every breathless exaggeration of the threat of Islamic terrorism…every time, another brick in the wall.

 This has always been the most frightening thing about John McCain as a potential Commander in Chief.
 He believes the glory of war can be had separate from the filthy, evil parts.
 He believes that war can be honorable.
 But has there been a war in human history that didn’t come with insane brutality?
 Even if one believes the good-guy American mythology of WWII, the American military that liberated the concentration camps is the same American military that tortured and mutilated Japanese soldiers.
 The America that recoiled in horror over lampshades made of Jewish skin is the same America whose soldiers mailed ashtrays made of Japanese skulls back home to their wives as keepsakes.
 This is the horror of war.
 It dehumanizes everyone involved.
-Everyone, including the victors, is reduced to an animal state.
+Everyone, the victors, the losers, the torturers and the tortured, they are all reduced to an animal state.
 And via the mental anguish of its survivors, the awfulness lasts long into subsequent generations.

 Supporting war means supporting that.
 That’s why war is a last resort.
 You don’t send your son or daughter into a torture chamber unless your and their survival depends on it, and even then you think twice.
 But not John McCain.
 To him, and many others, war is an easy call.
 If you can point to good guys and bad guys then what else is there to think about?
 Nothing but the glory, the honor, and the gentle feeling of your fears being soothed by those brave men across the world doing brave things.
 And when it gets ugly, as it inevitably does, we can just tell ourselves we never meant for that to happen, right?